Gaspare Finali: Career

 Finali was promoted to professorship in the field of state accounting in 1880.
 He was the president of the Court of Auditors from 1893 to 1907.
+During this period he was a senator and attempted to form a cabinet in 1898.
 He was also a member of the Lincean Academy.

 Personal life and death

 Finali married twice and had a son.
 He died in Marradi on 11 August 1914.

 Awards

 Finali was the recipient of the following: